 A wise man once wrote, “He who has a reason to live can endure almost anything, overcome almost anything, achieve almost anything.”

 That’s something that today’s younger generation needs to consider to avoid becoming another “lost” generation.
-Finding a generation’s meaning is the key to its greatness.
+Finding its meaning is the key to a generation's greatness.

 The best example is “the greatest generation” which survived the perils of the Great Depression followed by tragic defeats at Pearl Harbor and the Philippines, and yet managed to marshal its resources and defeat the combined forces of one of the most evil alliances in history.